taylor-clark6/Taylor-Clark/_posts/2024-10-30-Machine-Learning-Based-Detection-for-Cyber-Attacks-in-Internet-of-Medical-Things-Devices.md

     Learn.
 I learned a lot about how different machine learning models work and which cases they are best suited for, from Isolation Forests to Neural Networks, and my greatest success was training a Decision Tree model to detect ARP Spoofing attacks on Wifi and MQTT IoMT devices, which was 97% accurate in its detection.
-I presented my research at the IEEE MIT Undergraduate Research Technology Conference (URTC) in October, and my research paper will be published in the IEEE Digital Xplore Library this year.
-I am also a finalist for the <a href="https://www.aspirations.org/people/taylor-c/148030">National
+I presented my research at the IEEE MIT Undergraduate Research Technology Conference (URTC) in October, and my research paper is published in the IEEE Digital Xplore Library (<a href="https://xplorestaging.ieee.org/document/10937650">check it out here!</a>).
-    Center for Women & Information Technology (NCWIT) Aspirations in Computing Collegiate Award!</a></p>
+    I am also a finalist for the <a href="https://www.aspirations.org/people/taylor-c/148030">National Center for Women & Information Technology (NCWIT) Aspirations in Computing Collegiate Award!</a></p>
   <img src="https://raw.githubusercontent.com/taylor-clark6/MyWebsite/master/assets/images/banners/IoMTPage1.jpg">
   <img src="https://raw.githubusercontent.com/taylor-clark6/MyWebsite/master/assets/images/banners/IoMTPage2.jpg">